 By the way, my all time favorite Sherlock Holmes so far is the one played by Jeremy Brett (he was so dramatic all the time).
 And well we all kind of know by now that Ian McKellen will rock it too right? (no spoilers please, I haven’t seen the movie yet) What’s your favorite?

 Closest Tube Station: Baker Street Station, Marylebone Rd (Bakerloo Line, Circle Line, Jubilee Line, Hammersmith & City Line, Metropolitan Line); approximately 5-minute walk.

 2. Notting Hill

 This one I can scratch off the list although I didn’t visit the neighborhood for the movie.
-In fact, I don’t even remember the movie.
+I don’t even remember the movie.
 I’m not too fond of Hugh Grant, to be frank… So, remember that shot when Spike strikes a pose in front of the blue door for the journalists and the paparazzi waiting outside?
 Apparently, that’s a huge deal.
 It’s like an “it happened here” kind of moment.
-Well, I’ve been there already, I might go back for another stroll, but I don’t intend to chase a blue door… If I do come upon it I’ll take a photo and caption it with “there!”
+Well, I’ve been there already, I might go back for another stroll, but I don’t intend to chase a blue door… If I do come upon it, I’ll take a photo and caption it with “there!”
 The whole area is nice by the way, just in case you haven’t seen the movie or (like me) don’t remember how it was.

 Closest Tube Station: Notting Hill Gate (Central Line, District Line, Circle Line, Hammersmith & City Line); approximately 10-minute walk to Portobello Road.